womogenes/photon-jet/README.md

     - scalar1_40-250GeV_100k.h5
 ```

-After we're done with the two preprocessing steps, the directory will have some new files:
+After we're done with preprocessing, the directory will have some new files:

 ```
 <data_dir>/